btieszen/miniproject/README.md

-The main is in my-project tge flask api is in app.jsx
+The main is in my-project tge flask api is in app.py